TheJacksonLaboratory/FunDataR/3_multivariate/lesson2.md

   of a normal distribution or not.
 In the case of small samples, we may do tests for normality to justify parametric estimation.
 For largers samples, we might assume the CLT applies, making estimates normally distributed even when the data used for estimation is itself not normally distributed.
-This way of doing business has been around for a long time and has resulted in many successful discoveries and general advance of human knowledge about the universe.
 However, for small and intermediate sized samples, as you may have noticed, it can be hard to be sure if the distribution of our estimates is really normal enough to justify invoking the CLT.
+Most situations fall in a gray zone where subjective judgements by the analyst have to be made.

 One alternative approach that can be particularly useful for generating confidence intervals in the case of small and intermediate sized samples is the 'empirical